(Republished and updated from Christmas 2019, here are five actual things you may not know about The Salvation Army and Christmas.)

 Every Hallmark Christmas movie you have ever seen (or ever not seen) to the contrary, only The Salvation Army uses red Christmas kettles to collect donations.
 And Santa Claus is NOT involved.

 It’s not just Hallmark Christmas movies.
 Pretty much every film that involves Christmas seems to feature the iconic Santa Claus ringing a bell at a kettle for some vague and nameless charity.
+Only that’s not really an icon.
 NO!
 The red Christmas kettle is The Salvation Army’s trademark.

 By 1891, Salvationists had outposts nationwide.
 In San Francisco, Salvation Army Captain Joseph McFee was eager to serve a Christmas feast for a thousand of the city’s poorest residents.
 Frustrated by his lack of success, he decided to improvise.
 Grabbing a crab pot from the local wharf, he hung it from a tripod at a busy intersection.
 Above the pot was a sign: “Fill the Pot for the Poor — Free Dinner on Christmas Day.”
 McFee’s campaign was a success.